Hellmakima/Multiplayer-spaceship-game-python/README.md

 12345 for client to server
 client:
     sends:
+	current location
 	new bullets created (location and dir)
-	current location
     processes:
 	renders what server sends (+current player)
 	calculate other physics stuff
 server:
     stores what client sends
     sends:
+	list of player (locations)
 	list of bullet (locations)
-	list of player (locations)
     processes:
 	update bullets locations
-	identify bullet hits handle
+	yet: identify bullet hits handle

 Yet:
  Make a module.py for main and let the server run it optionally in a thread.
- Make changes to module to add bullets separately.
- Bye message to release id
- Implement unique colours to players.
  Maybe implement max players.
  Maybe let them add names.